 - Perfect Affiliate Storm

-As you can notice, the product names sound a lot like get-rich-quick schemes making me wary of both creators.
-Phoenix is no different, it claims you can make money from it in half an hour!
+As you can notice, the product names sound a lot like get-rich-quick schemes.

-Amusingly, the sales page starts off by saying they’ve been profiting from the Phoenix method for over 10 years.
-Then why did it take 10 years for them to share it with other people?
+Phoenix's sales page also states they’ve been profiting from the Phoenix method for over 10 years.
+If that's true then why did it take them 10 years to share it with other people?

 Here’s what I think:

-They also say things like they’ve “cracked the code” to making money online which is funny because the review I did yesterday, 10x Profit Sites also used the same gimmick.
+They also say things like they’ve “cracked the code” to earning online which is funny because they used the same gimmick for 10x Profit Sites, a product I reviewed just yesterday.

-I’ll disprove those claims later in the Inside The Phoenix Training section, so stick around.
+I’ll disprove all these claims and more in the Inside The Phoenix Training section, so stick around.

 The Real Costs Of Following The Phoenix Method